bienflorencia/personal-site/content/post/IUCNdistributionMapsUruguay/index.md

 on the distribution of its species.
-Luckily, last year the [first comprehensive open-access biodiversity database](https://doi.org/10.3897/BDJ.7.e36226) in the country was made available by Biodiversidata.
-We are going to use this data to check how well represented are these species in the IUCN database.
+Luckily, last year the [first comprehensive open-access biodiversity database](https://doi.org/10.3897/BDJ.7.e36226) in the country was made available by [Biodiversidata](https://biodiversidata.org/).
+We are going to use this data to check how well represented are these species in the [IUCN Red List](iucnredlist.org/) database.

 ### Let's see !